Introduction

 Fishing

 Fishing anywhere in Yosemite is an incredible experience.
 In the valley floor you will enjoy sites including Half Dome, El Capitan and the various falls.
 Outside the valley, the views of the sheer granite rock faces make it a surreal experience.
 Yosemite is home to pristine lakes, rivers, and streams.
 Some popular fishing spots include Tenaya Lake, Merced River, Tuolumne River, and Lyell Fork.
 Rainbow trout, brown trout, and brook trout are commonly found in these waters.
 You'll need a valid California fishing license to fish within the park.
 Licenses can be purchased online or at local vendors.
-Keep in mind that you may not use scented or flavored liquid gel or paste, sented natural or artificially manufactured fish eggs, worms, grubs, crickets, leeches, stink baits, insects, crayfish, human food, pet food, fish, fish parts, and fish eggs
+Keep in mind that you may not use scented or flavored liquid gel or paste, scented natural or artificially manufactured fish eggs, worms, grubs, crickets, leeches, stink baits, insects, crayfish, human food, pet food, fish, fish parts, and fish eggs

 In addition to bait fishing, fly fishing enthusiasts will appreciate the clear waters and challenging conditions in Yosemite.
 Catch limits and other regulations can be found at the NPS website.
 Consider using catch and release to preserve the fishery.
 Also, use barbless hooks to minimize harm to the fish.